maxlebedev/maleficer/README.md

 	- StepTrigger callbacks get their targets from the movement proc, in the OnStep case
 	- Should there be a death event queue?
 	- Because we allow already dead entities to resolve their queued damage, enemies get one final retaliation
+	- reusing Position components breaks things
+	- DeathTriggers with dmg need to have oneshot(Dmg) called after
 # TODO
 	- All effects on the targeting entity should get their targets filled in if they haven't already
 		- But, only the non-static targets should get cleared, and we don't have a way to store that info